StratSynth/StratSynth/README.md

 - The algorithmic trading system showed promising results, with potential for further tuning and improvement.

 ## Methods

 Predictive models are a powerful tool for accurately predicting future events or outcomes based on historical data.
 With the increasing availability of large and complex datasets, advanced machine-learning techniques have become essential for extracting meaningful insights and making informed decisions.
 This study conducted an extensive literature review to identify a range of predictive models, including the Transformer, Informer, and Pyraformer.
-These models have demonstrated impressive performance in learning complex patterns from historical data and accurately forecasting future trends
+These models have demonstrated impressive performance in learning complex patterns from historical data and accurately forecasting future trends.

 ### Transformer Models

 #### Transformer